-Below are the main estimates that entail significant impact and may generate adjustments in the Company's assets and liabilities next year:
+Below are the main estimates that entail significant impact in the Company's assets, liabilities and profit or loss:

 3.2.1 Current and deferred income tax

 3.2.1.1 Current income tax

 The Company recognizes a current income tax liability as of every year-end, calculated according to effective laws enacted by the related tax authorities and, if necessary, provisions are recognized based on the amounts payable to tax authorities.
 However, there are some transactions and calculations which tax assessment is uncertain as sometimes tax regulations are subject to Company interpretation.